There was a question at work about MySQL backups and restore. I needed to explain more.

 - Depending on where your replicas reside, the most advanced replica server may be in the same data center or AZ as the source.
 In a scenario where the entire AZ fails this does not help you at all.

-MySQL replication logs statements in the binlog.
+MySQL’s replication logs statements to the binlog.
 Unfortunately, not all statements are actually replay-able, because they may not be deterministic.

 MySQL knows this, and for the obvious cases logs additional code that makes them deterministic.

 kris@localhost [kris]> flush binary logs; Query OK, 0 rows affected (0.02 sec) kris@localhost [kris]> create table t ( d double ); insert into t values (rand()); select d from t; Query OK, 0 rows affected (0.11 sec) Query OK, 1 row affected, 1 warning (0.03 sec) Note (Code 1592): Unsafe statement written to the binary log using statement format since BINLOG_FORMAT = STATEMENT.
 Statement is unsafe because it uses a system function that may return a different value on the slave. +--------------------+ | d | +--------------------+ | 0.8351237492962962 | +--------------------+ 1 row in set (0.00 sec)

 In the binlog, we find (editing out the cruft):